Or search by topic

 This problem is a good way to assess children's understanding of properties of rectangles.
 The problem is a nice lead into area, although this is not specifically mentioned in the wording.
-Torn Shapes is a challenge that encourages children to adopt a different technique for finding area rather than simply
+Torn Shapes is a challenge that encourages children to adopt a different technique for finding area rather than simply counting squares.

 How many rows are there altogether whether they are complete or not?